Doctor Who - The Music

 A track with this name first appeared on Doctor Who - The Music in 1983, though it was not quite the same track as featured here...
 This is in fact the 1972 stereo single version, with the TARDIS effect in the middle of the track, not at the beginning.
 (More details here.)

 The 1987 opening titles, without Dick Mills' sound effects.
-This music-only mix has formed the basis of all commercial releases of the 1987 theme, appearing again on The Best of Doctor Who Volume 2 in 1994 and the Ghost Light soundtrack in 2013/14.
+This music-only mix has formed the basis of all commercial releases of the 1987 theme, appearing again on The Best of Doctor Who Volume 2 in 1994, the Ghost Light soundtrack in 2013/14 and The 50th Anniversary Collection in 2013/14.

 The original stories all had the sound effects mixed in uniquely on each episode, resulting in some unusually loud or quiet mixes; sometimes the starbursts and TARDIS effects can barely be heard, and sometimes they are timed unusually early or late.
 This diversity was lost when the stories were released on DVD between 2001-2013, as the theme tune was replaced with a standardised version, though the originals can be heard on the 1991-2001 VHS releases.

 7F 1m6, originally 1:08 but much-extended for the album, with a long repeated section.
 The original cue starts at 0:07:19, as Gavrok and his men are hunting for Delta.
-An excerpt from the short version was included on the DVD Photo Gallery in 2009.
+The short version was included on the DVD Photo Gallery in 2009 and The 50th Anniversary Collection in 2014.

 The background musak to the Paradise Towers commercial that Mel watches in the opening scenes of the story (first heard at 0:01:06) and which the Doctor plays during later episodes.
 The cue was listed on the PasB as 2:40 (its full duration) with the title 'Paradise'; it was used on-screen in short bursts as 1m2 (0:18), 1m4 (0:06), part of 3m16 (0:04), 3m19 (1:10) and 4m3 (0:14).
 A short excerpt appeared on the DVD Photo Gallery in 2011.

 7F 3m7, originally 0:43 but extended here with a repeated section.
-The original cue appears at 0:56:18 and can be heard on the DVD Photo Gallery.
+The original cue appears at 0:56:18 and can be heard on the DVD Photo Gallery and The 50th Anniversary Collection suite.
 It underscores one of the sequences of the Doctor, Mel and Burton travelling on their motorbike.

 7E Part Two cue 10.
 This appears at 0:40:31 as the Doctor revives the ancient vending machine, and the Chief Caretaker visits his pet in the basement.